guilleeh90/IMUs-Kinect/README.md

 # IMUs-Kinect
-Python function to synchronize Inercial Measurament Units
+Python function to synchronize Inercial Measurament Units and obtain the angle between both of them Python function to synchronize the angle measured with Inercial Measurament Units and Kinect